-- Type to "Pre-Authentication" - · Select the correct protocol: SAML or OpenID - Provide the URL pointing to your Awingu environment.
+- Type to "Pre-Authentication" - Select the correct protocol: SAML, SAML with Intermediate IdP or OpenID - Provide the URL pointing to your Awingu environment.
 This URL will be used to construct the return URL you will need in the configuration of the IDP. (for example https://awingu.company.com/)